1383385/set_multiplex/README.md

                           space separated)
     -set [SET [SET ...]]
-Restict the choice of multiplexing design(s) to a list of combinations (file(s) with forward and reverse primers names in 1st and 2nd columns, repaectively --one                 Get the first selection only (default: off) --nolog               Write a log file with the tested combination sets (default: on)
+Restict the choice of multiplexing design(s) to a list of combinations (file(s) with forward and reverse primers names in 1st and 2nd columns, respectively --one                 Get the first selection only (default: off) --nolog               Write a log file with the tested combination sets (default: on)